U.S. Postal Service

 The U.S. Postal Service is an independent agency of the Executive branch responsible for delivering mail across the country everyday of the week except Sunday.

-In fiscal 2009, the Postal Service reported revenues of $68.1 billion, down from $74.9 billion a year earlier, and a loss of $3.8 billion for the year.
+In fiscal 2010, the Postal Service reported revenues of $67.0 billion, down from $68.0 billion a year earlier, and a loss of $8.5 billion for the year.
+A majority of this loss - $5.5 billion - was a payment required to fund retiree health benefits.

-The USPS processed 177.1 billion pieces of mail in 2009 -- including letters, cards, ads, bills, payments, and packages.
-This number was down significantly from 202.7 billion pieces in 2008 due to the weak economy and increased use of the Internet with e-mail and electronic bill payments.
+The USPS processed 170.5 billion pieces of mail in fiscal 2010 -- including letters, cards, periodicals, ads, bills, payments, and packages.
+This number was down 3.5% from the previous year.

-The agency said it has reduced 40,000 career positions over the past year and also cut back on overtime and transportation costs.
-Cutbacks have been made through early retirement and buyouts.
+The agency has reduced 39,000 career positions over the past year through departures and early retirement.

 Most post office and processing positions are filled regionally.
 Written exams are required for full-time positions along with a physical and drug test.